 The decidedly unheroic hero of the story, Mitty is a meek and henpecked husband who fantasizes about heroic acts in order to escape his mundane life and unhappy marriage.
-His alter egos—a naval commander, a… (read full character analysis)
+His alter egos—a naval commander, a… read analysis of Walter Mitty

 Walter Mitty’s nagging wife.
 Domineering and demanding, she controls every aspect of her husband’s behavior, from whether he wears his gloves to how fast he drives the car.
-While she believes she is acting… (read full character analysis)
+While she believes she is acting… read analysis of Mrs. Mitty

 An officer in Mitty’s naval-commander fantasy.
 He initially questions the orders of the Commander (Mitty’s alter ego) but ultimately obeys.